Smithville, Texas: Geography

-Smithville is located in southeastern Bastrop County.
+Smithville is located in southeastern Bastrop County mostly south of the Colorado River.
 It is 12 mi southeast of Bastrop and 42 mi southeast of Austin.
+The town rests at an elevation of roughly 325 feet above sea level.

 Climate

 According to the United States Census Bureau, the city has a total area of 3.5 sqmi, of which 3.5 sqmi is land and 0.04 sqmi (0.85%) is water.